Cosmopolitan (magazine): Acquisition by Hearst

+Hearst's International

-Cosmopolitan magazine was officially titled as Hearst's International Combined with Cosmopolitan from 1925 until 1952, but was simply referred to as Cosmopolitan.
+Cosmopolitan magazine was officially titled Hearst's International Combined with Cosmopolitan from 1925 until 1952 but was simply referred to as Cosmopolitan.
 In 1911, Hearst had bought a middling monthly magazine called World To-Day and renamed it Hearst's Magazine in April 1912.
-In June 1914 it was shortened to Hearst's and was ultimately titled Hearst's International in May 1922.
-In order to spare serious cutbacks at San Simeon, Hearst merged the magazine Hearst's International with Cosmopolitan effective March 1925.
-But while the Cosmopolitan title on the cover remained at a typeface of eight-four points, over time span the typeface of the Hearst's International decreased to thirty-six points and then to a barely legible twelve points.
+In June 1914, it was shortened to Hearst's, and it was ultimately titled Hearst's International in May 1922.
+To spare serious cutbacks at San Simeon, Hearst merged the magazine Hearst's International with Cosmopolitan effective March 1925.
+But while the Cosmopolitan title on the cover remained at a typeface of eighty-four points, over time the typeface of Hearst's International decreased to thirty-six points and then to a barely legible twelve points.
 After Hearst died in 1951, the Hearst's International disappeared from the magazine cover altogether in April 1952.

 With a circulation of 1,700,000 in the 1930s, Cosmopolitan had an advertising income of $5,000,000.
-Emphasizing fiction in the 1940s, it was subtitled The Four-Book Magazine since the first section had one novelette, six or eight short stories, two serials, six to eight articles and eight or nine special features, while the other three sections featured two novels and a digest of current non-fiction books.
+Emphasizing fiction in the 1940s, it was subtitled The Four-Book Magazine since the first section had one novelette, six or eight short stories, two serials, six to eight articles, and eight or nine special features, while the other three sections featured two novels and a digest of current non-fiction books.
 During World War II, sales peaked at 2,000,000.

 The magazine began to run less fiction during the 1950s.
-Circulation dropped to slightly over a million by 1955, a time when magazines were overshadowed during the rise of paperbacks and television.
-The Golden Age of magazines came to an end as mass market, general interest publications gave way to special interest magazines targeting specialized audiences.
+By 1955, the rise of paperbacks and television overshadowed magazines, causing circulation to drop to slightly over a million.
+The Golden Age of magazines came to an end as mass-market, general-interest publications gave way to special-interest magazines targeting specialized audiences.